Thigh Lift Thigh Lift

 • Customised treatment plan: Based on your goals, concerns, and physical examination, Mr Ridha will develop a customised treatment plan tailored to your specific needs.
 This plan will include the recommended surgical technique, as well as any additional procedures that may be necessary to achieve your desired outcome.

-• Anaesthesia: A thigh lift is performed under a general and/or local anaesthetic to ensure you’re comfortable throughout the procedure.
+A thigh lift is performed under a general and/or local anaesthetic to ensure you’re comfortable throughout the procedure.

-• Incision: The incisions are placed in the groin and along the inner thigh, or outer thigh, depending on your needs.
-The length and location of the incisions will vary depending on the location and the amount of excess skin and fat that needs to be removed.
+The length and location of the incisions will vary based on the amount and position of excess skin and fat that needs to be removed.

-• Removal of excess tissue: The excess skin and fat from the thighs is removed either by direct excision or a combination of excision and liposuction.
-This involves using a cannula (a small tube) to suction out the fat.
+Excess skin and fat from the thighs is removed either by direct excision or through a combination of excision and liposuction.

-• Closure: The incisions are closed with sutures that are usually dissolvable.
+The incisions are closed with sutures that are usually dissolvable.

-• Dressings and Compression garments: Dressings are applied to the incisions and compression garments are worn.
+Dressings are applied to the incisions and compression garments are worn.

 The exact details of the thigh lift procedure will vary depending on your individual needs.